Chapter 3 References

 QR3.9.1 A Fairy Tale for Physicists

-Everett’s idea was initially seen as absurd, as indeed it is, but physicists now prefer it 3:1 over the Copenhagen view (Tegmark & Wheeler, 2001, p6) because it avoids quantum randomness.
-They would rather let every photon event generate a new universe than tolerate a non-physical cause.
-Since our universe is estimated to have produced 4×1084 photons in its lifetime, it isn’t hard to see that the:
+Everett’s idea was initially seen as absurd, as indeed it is, but physicists now prefer it 3:1 over the Copenhagen view (Tegmark & Wheeler, 2001, p6) because it denies randomness.
+But if every event of the estimated 4×1084 photons in our universe creates a new universe, it isn’t hard to see that the:

 “… universe of universes would be piling up at rates that transcend all concepts of infinitude.(Walker, 2000), p107.

-For a scientist, this doesn’t just offend Occam’s razor, it outrages it.
+Many worlds theory doesn’t just offend Occam’s razor, it outrages it.
 Do you believe that in the time it took to read this sentence, a billion, billion universes arose from the light that hit your eyes?
-Current physics does because it avoids randomness, but why?
-The goal isn’t to advance a new theory based on evidence but to sustain an old one despite it.
-To be clear, no facts at all support the multiverse, so it only exists to sustain the materialistic view that physical events cause everything.
+Current physics does, but why?
+This theory isn’t testable, nor does it predict any new facts, yet it is accepted.
+To be clear, no facts at all support the multiverse so its only value seems to be to deny randomness.

 Next